Linaro/website/_hub/cloud-computing.md

 ---
 title: Cloud Computing
 description: >
-  XaaS is the delivery of a vast array of cloud=based services over remote access.
+  XaaS is the delivery of a vast array of cloud-based services over remote access.
   Products, tools and technologies are delivered as services using a flexible consumption model.
 ---